 - 2022 Technological Innovation Into Iodine and GV aircraft Environmental Research (TI3GER)

 - 2022 Coastal Urban Plume Dynamics Study (CUPIDS)

 Applications to the Chemistry Ph.D. program at the University of Colorado Boulder are due in mid-December.
 Exact deadlines, additional application information, and forms can be found here: Prospective Graduate Student Admissions.

 Frequently Asked Questions (FAQs) for prospective graduate students can be found here.

 We require an undergraduate background in engineering, physics or the physical sciences.

 Visiting the ATMOSpec Lab

 If you are interested in joining our group, you are welcome to attend group meetings or stop by for a tour of the lab.
 Please contact Professor Volkamer at firstname.lastname@example.org to schedule.
-Student offices are located in Ekeley M309.
+Student offices are located on the third floor of Ekeley Sciences, in EKLC M309.